-Quantum electrodynamics (QED) is the relativistic quantum field theory of electrodynamics.
-Its theoretical framework combines classical field theory, special relativity and the quantum mechanical properties of particles as excited states of quantum fields, which it assumes are more fundamental than the particles.
-However, it has not been able to derive gravity in terms of either a classical or relativistic field
+Quantum electrodynamics or QED is the relativistic quantum field theory of electrodynamics.
+It’s a theoretical framework which combines classical field theory, special Relativity and the quantum mechanical properties of particles as excited states of quantum fields, which it assumes are more fundamental than the particles.
+However, it has not been able to derive gravity in terms of that field.

-In Relativity the exchange of energy between particles is derived terms of the evolution of an electromagnetic wave moving through the continuous field properties of space-time and derives gravity and THEREFORE MASS in terms of an increase in the local energy density of that field.
+While in Relativity the exchange of energy between particles is derived terms of the evolution of its field properties caused by an electromagnetic wave and derives gravity in terms of an increase in its local energy density.

-As was mentioned earlier the General Theory of Relativity derives gravity in terms of an increase in the local energy density in the field properties of space-time.
+However, as was mentioned earlier Einstein derived gravity in terms of increase in the local energy density of a space-time field.

-This means one MAY be able to integrate gravity into QED by showing a how the mathematical evolution of the wave function defines an increase the local energy density in a quantum environment in terms of the field properties of space-time.
+This means one MAY be able to integrate gravity into QED by showing a how the interaction of wave in both a Relativistic and QED field is responsible for creating a quantized increase the local energy density their respective fields.

-For example, the science of wave mechanics and the fact Relatively tells us the energy of an electromagnetic wave energy would move continuously through space-time unless it is prevented from by moving through time by someone observing or something interacting with it.
-This would result in its energy being confined to three-dimensional space.
+This can be done by using the science of wave mechanics and the fact Relatively tells us wave energy would move continuously through a space-time field unless it is prevented from doing so by someone observing or something interacting with it.
+This would result in its energy being confined to a three-dimensional field consisting of only space.
 The science of wave mechanics also tells us the three-dimensional “walls” of this confinement will result in its energy being reflected back on itself thereby creating a resonant or standing wave in three-dimensional space.
-This would cause its wave energy to be CONCENTRATED at the point in space where a particle would be found thereby increasing it energy density.
+This would cause the wave energy to collapsed and be CONCENTRATED at the point in space resulting in increasing the energy density of the field at that point.
 Additionally, wave mechanics also tells us the energy of a resonant system, such as a standing wave which this confinement would create can only take on the discrete or quantized values associated with its fundamental or a harmonic of its fundamental frequency.